4/25/2023

 Will Jones

 Hey, thanks.
 Good morning, guys.
 This is Will stepping in for Catherine.
 How's everybody?
-Hey, Will.
-Well, hey, so thanks again for the guidance.
-It's always very helpful to hear, you know, and just thinking about the margin, you know, I know you guys are getting down again a bit this next quarter, but you also, it feels like you can have, you know, some tailwinds coming in through this next year.
+Good morning, Will.
+Hey, so thanks again for the guidance sheets.
+It's always very helpful to hear, you know, and just thinking about the margin.
+You know, I know you guys are guiding down again a bit this next quarter, but you also, it feels like you could have, you know, some tailwinds coming in through this next year.
 You know, I know you mentioned you're looking at various balance sheet, you know, restructuring strategies, and you're going to have some tailwinds from, you know, the notable, you know, bond cash flows at the end of this coming year.
 Could you just talk about maybe what's kind of under contemplation when you're talking about, you know, the various balance sheet strategies?

 speaker

 Well, one specifically, you know, a lot of, you know, we're kicking a lot of stuff around, but probably on the hedging side of some pay fixed strategies with some swaps on funding.
 Again, a lot of different things.
 That's probably the top of the list of what we're looking at.
 And, you know, kind of cautious on where do we go next with our, you know, the $300 million that will be coming due next year.
-Nothing's set in stone, but we're most of this conversation right now is higher level.
+Nothing set in stone, but most of the conversations right now is higher level.

 speaker